barumau/pandunia/engli/engli-pandunia.md

 thank - danka
 thanks (thank you) - danke
 that (those) - wi
-that is (in other words, i.e., alias) - alonami
+that is (in other words, i.e., alias) - alonamo
 that one - we
 the Grenadines - grenadin
 theft - core